systemd/mkosi/mkosi/resources/mkosi.md

 very out of date.
 We currently recommend running mkosi from git until a new release happens.

-The latest code from git requires systemd 254.
+mkosi currently requires systemd 254 to build bootable disk images.

 When not using distribution packages make sure to install the necessary dependencies.
 For example, on *Fedora Linux* you need: